luca-ant/tablutchallenge/README.md

-# IA client tablut game
+# AI client tablut game

 ## How to start player
 Clone the repository